• Home

 Authorship and Attribution Statement

 This work is solely authored by Craig J. Phillips, MRC, BA.
 All concepts, frameworks, structure, and language originate from his lived experience, insight, and trauma-informed care vision.
-Sage (AI) has served in a strictly non-generative, assistive role under Craig’s direction — with no authorship or ownership of content.
+Sage (AI assistant) has served in a strictly non-generative, assistive role under Craig’s direction — with no authorship or ownership of content.

 Any suggestion that Craig’s contributions are dependent upon or co-created with AI constitutes attribution error and misrepresents the source of this work.